nsreddy2457/backendprojectstructure/helloworldservice/src/main/java/com/sapient/helloworldservice/config/README.md

 ## NOT NEEDED IN THE ACTUAL PROJECT STRUCTURE <br />EMPTY FOLDERS CAN'T BE PUSHED TO GIT/BITBUCKET, SO THIS FILE HAS BEEN INCLUDED

-+ service: to define classes that provide functionalities to our models
++ config: to define custom configurations

 ## NAMING CONVENTIONS:
 + **API FOLDERS, PACKAGES** - lowercase